Friedrich Wöhler: Organic chemistry

 Wöhler's role in overturning vitalism is said to have become exaggerated over time.
 This tendency can be traced back to Hermann Kopp's History of Chemistry (in four volumes, 1843–1847).
 He emphasized the importance of Wöhler's research as a refutation of vitalism but ignored its importance in understanding chemical isomerism, setting a tone for subsequent writers.

 The notion that Wöhler single-handedly overturned vitalism also gained popularity after it appeared in a popular history of chemistry published in 1931, which, "ignoring all pretense of historical accuracy, turned Wöhler into a crusader".

 Contrary to what was thought in Wöhler's time, cyanate is not a purely inorganic anion, as it is formed in various metabolic pathways.
 Thus the conversion of ammonium cyanate into urea was not an example of production of an organic compound from an inorganic precursor.

-Education Reform
+Education reform

 Once Wöhler became a professor at the University of Göttingen, students traveled from around the world to be instructed by him.
 Wöhler saw particular success in his students after giving them hands-on experience in the lab.
 This practice was later adopted around the world, becoming the chemistry lab co-requisite that is required at most universities today.

-Wöhler also allowed his student to participate and aid him in his research, which was not typical at the time.
+Wöhler also allowed his students to participate and aid him in his research, which was not typical at the time.
 This practice became nearly universal, normalizing the undergraduate and graduate-level research that is a requirement for numerous degrees today.